netlify/netlify-cli-tutorial/README.md

 # Terminal Emulator in React

-This is a small terminal emulator in react that can be useful for generating interactive tutorials in the browser.
+This is a small terminal emulator in react that runs an interactive turotial for netlify CLI.

-Still just in experiment stage...

 ## Installing